15 Jul Independent Financial Success: Blueprint, Recipe or Plan

 A one-income, one-person household may be able to get control of personal finances simply by setting aside time to examine monthly bank and credit card statements.
 Highlighting unnecessary expenses and prioritizing others is a first step toward creating a cash flow statement and budget.
 Time spent examining expenses can have the most immediate effect on month-to-month finances, while accessing or establishing a route to higher income can be a longer-term process.

-But when multiple family members are involved, with multiple payment, withdrawal and transfer methods; or when joint ownership of properties or businesses continue then the tasks become more demanding on the limited supply of time.
+But when multiple family members are involved, with multiple payment, withdrawal and transfer methods; or when joint ownership of properties or businesses continues then the tasks become more demanding on the limited supply of time.
 If a house is needed for shelter now, if dinner is tonight, if finances are out of control, then help may now be needed.

 Every serious endeavor needs a time assigned for completion: a construction contract, a menu for dinner or a financial plan.
-A home is built for current shelter, a cake is baked for a scheduled event and a financial plan is effective only when it is enacted.
+A home is built for current shelter.
+A cake is baked for a scheduled event.
+And a financial plan is effective only when it is enacted.
 The value of professional time depends upon the value placed on personal time and the complexity of the financial situation involved.

 A new home involves a construction contract, a dinner has a menu with prices, and a Certified Financial Planner (CFP®) will use a Disclosure Agreement (Form ADV) that serves as a contract for services and meets the CFP Board’s Standards of Professional Conduct.
 The standard planning process used by financial professionals involves six steps: two are the client’s responsibility, two are the domain of the CFP and two are shared.